Easterhead/rainbow-leaderboard/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Start the server: `node server.js`
-4. Open `index.html` in your browser or use a local server

-## Future Improvements

-- User profile images in the leaderboard

-## run vercel locally
-npx vercel dev

-## now
-- which server code is run when now?
-The nodejs code doesn't seem to be run when opening index.html in the browser.
+3. Install Vercel CLI globally: `npm install -g vercel`
+4. Run the Vercel development environment: `npx vercel dev`
+5. Open the local URL shown in your terminal (typically http://localhost:3000)

+This approach runs both the frontend and serverless API functions together, exactly as they'll work in production.

 ## todo
-x change the code so we can deploy with vercel, have tested the fast and sloppy way and it didn't work.
-Maybe wait with this. x Make variebles of the url to the chapter and the id of the chapter to use in the calls to watt
-- Buy domain to get rid of the vercel.app url x Print out the month at the head of the board
++ Buy domain to get rid of the vercel.app url
 - See if we can make it embed when linked, so it shows the rainbow explosion but smaller
-- Something with the countdown isn't makeing sense, it should be handled in the backend only now the countdown resets as we reload, it shouldn't x Add cute rainbow in browser tab header thingy
+- Something with the countdown isn't makeing sense, it should be handled in the backend only now the countdown resets as we reload, it shouldn't.
+- show peoples avatars

+## refactor and clean
+- find a way to refactor into functions we can test - and in a sane structure
+- convert to type script
+- add feature - looking at past months (this can get a but messy)